 Your supplies will vary depending on what type of bottle you choose to make, but here are the basics that you need to get started on a homemade sensory bottle:

 A clean, empty plastic water bottle with the label removed

 Superglue (or a hot glue gun)

 This sparkly sensory bottle is easy to make.
-It provides some visual calm for your child when she shakes it or turns it around in her hands.
-Plus, it can be tailored to your child’s interests to make it more appealing.
+It provides some visual calm for kids when they shake it or turn it around in their hands.
+Plus, it can be tailored to a child’s interests to make it more appealing.

 First squeeze corn syrup into an empty water bottle.
 Use enough to fill one-third of the bottle with the syrup.
 (Instead of corn syrup, you can use oil, like in the video above.)
 Add warm water until it’s about three-quarters full.
 Next, add a few drops of food coloring and sprinkle in some glitter.
 Put the lid on the water bottle and shake to mix the ingredients.